WPCS Welfare Network

 A Welsh Pony & Cob Society (WPCS) Welfare Network structure was developed in 2015.
 One of the main objects of the WPCS, as laid down in its Articles of Association, is to prevent cruelty to and promote the welfare of Ponies and Cobs.
 The Society acknowledges that things do go wrong with animal welfare, whether because of the owner’s age, illness, financial hardship and sometimes neglect.

-The idea behind the network is to provide educational advice and support to our members by way of published information, talks and presentations as preventative measures.
+The idea behind the network is to provide educational advice and support to our members by way of published information, talks and presentations as preventative measures and bring about improvement.
 An enforcement measure in the form of referral to the Police, Trading Standards, RSPCA is the last resort but it is an option available to the Society in order to protect animals from suffering in cases where there is a need to remove or destroy an animal or the owner/person responsible is unwilling to cooperate or fails to bring about adequate improvements.

 The Society’s role with regard to welfare is in educating and informing Welsh Pony and Cob owners and breeders of the necessary requirements to ensure good standards of care are provided at all times.
 The Society has a Code of Practise for the Welfare of Welsh Ponies and Cobs which can be found here and a free leaflet on Purchasing and Caring for your Welsh Pony and Cob.
 Furthermore, the Society produces a comprehensive booklet on the Care and Management of Welsh Ponies and Cobs which can be purchased from the office for £3.

 At a meeting of the Education and Welfare standing committee in 2015, the following was agreed: